BACK TO GREEK WINE

 Venetsanos Winery

 Everything old is new again.
-The current winery is an update to the original industrial winery the Venetsanos family opened in 1947.
+The current winery is an update to the original industrial winery that the Venetsanos family opened in 1947.

-One of the winemaking changes since 1947 is that the island now has electricity.
+One of the changes in winemaking since 1947 is that the island now has electricity.
 It did not have it at the winery’s opening.
-Therefore, they used gravity in smart ways to help with the work.
-Wine production starts at the top and works its way down.
-Expect stairs if you want to tour the winery.
+Therefore, they used gravity effectively to make the work easier.

 Wine makes any sunset pretty.
 Tours are available, as is wine tasting.
 With its location on the edge of the caldera, the winery has numerous terraces with a view north to Oia.